orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/hyperspectral.rst

                              -er 5

 Here anomalies are supposed to be small, hence a small internal radius should be chosen e.g.
 `ir=1`.
-Also as the environment is urban, the statistic of the background varies rapidly with the distance, so the external radius should not be too big, here `er=5` has been chosen.
+Also as the environment is urban, and because the sensor has a low spatial resolution, the statistic of the background varies rapidly with the distance, so the external radius should not be too big, here `er=5` has been chosen.
 These parameters really depend on the input image and on the objects of interest.